-HYDRAJELTM PL is a personal lubricant originally developed specifically for the feminine personal care market.
-Sales of this product decreased significantly in 2012 due to the ordering patterns of the primary customer for this product.
+HYDRAJEL[TM] PL is a personal lubricant originally developed specifically for the feminine personal care market.
+Sales of this product decreased significantly in 2013 due to the ordering patterns of the primary customer for this product.

-The Company believes that its ability to increase sales of its cosmetic and other personal care products will depend on (a) the ability of its marketing partners, especially its largest marketing partner, ASI (formerly International Specialty Products Inc.), to continue to aggressively promote the Company's products, particularly to new customers, and (b) the Company's success in developing new forms of LUBRAJEL that expand its uses to new applications.
-The Company is continuing to develop new varieties of LUBRAJEL to extend the line even further, and is working with its marketing partners to find new marketing opportunities.
+The Company believes that its ability to increase sales of its cosmetic and other personal care products will depend on (a) the ability and determination of its marketing partners, especially its largest marketing partner, ASI, to continue to aggressively promote the Company's products, particularly to new customers; (b) the Company's success in developing new forms of LUBRAJEL that expand its uses to new applications; and (c) the ability of the Company to continue to develop additional new products to expand its line of personal care products.
+The Company is continuing to develop new varieties of LUBRAJEL to extend that line even further, and is working with its marketing partners to find new marketing opportunities, including products previously developed by the Company that are not being actively marketed at the present time, but for which there may be new marketing opportunities.